vim-ctrlspace/vim-ctrlspace/README.md

 proper plugin configuration options (`g:ctrlspace_workspace_file`).
 If there are 2 or more split windows in a tab, they will be recreated as vertical splits while loading.

+It's also possible to automatically load the last active workspace on Vim startup and save it active workspace on Vim exit.
+See `g:ctrlspace_load_last_workspace_on_start` and `g:ctrlspace_save_workspace_on_exit` for more details.

 ##### Keys Reference

 <table>